ekimetrics/ekimetrics.github.io/blog/2025-04-16-Counterfactual_Explanations.md

 This focus on actionability makes counterfactual explanations particularly valuable when users need clear next steps, rather than just a breakdown of feature contributions.

-## Why Counterfactuals Matter in Machine Learning
+## II.
+Why Counterfactuals Matter in Machine Learning

 Counterfactual explanations can enhance AI transparency and fairness by addressing several key challenges: